prod-core/tool_dynamic_cohorts/README.md

 * Course completed (if a user has completed a course).
 * Course not completed (if a user has not completed a course).
 * User created time (time since a user was created).
-* User custom profile fields (text and menu types are supported).
+* User custom profile fields (text, menu, date and autocomplete types are supported).
 * User enrolment (if a user is enrolled into a course).
 * User last login (time since a user last logged in).
 * User role (if a user has a role in a given context)